Eusebio M LOPEZ (1889 – 1972 ) was Socorro’s grandfather.

 vii.
 Perpetual (Perpy) Lopez m.
 Peter Heath

 x.
 Cecile Lopez m.
-Lester Jonson
+Lester Jonson with no kids

 Works at Boehringer Ingelheim Dubai